 - of information to be used solely for statistical purposes that is in a form that cannot be used to identify any particular person; or

 - to federal or state law enforcement authorities for the purpose of enforcing SUNY Oneonta’s rights against unauthorized access or attempted unauthorized access to SUNY Oneonta’s information technology assets or against other inappropriate use of the SUNY Oneonta website.

 Retention of information

 The State of New York regulates the retention by SUNY Oneonta of information collected through the SUNY Oneonta website.
 Such information is subject to the records retention and disposition requirements of the New York State Arts & Cultural Affairs Law.

 In general, the Internet services logs of the SUNY Oneonta website, comprising electronic files or automated logs created to monitor access and use of SUNY Oneonta services provided through the SUNY Oneonta website are destroyed in a manner consistent with the General Retention and Disposition Schedule for New York State Government Records Item 90239.
-Information, including personal information, that users submit in emails or when users engage in a transaction such as completing a survey, registration form, or order form is retained in accordance with the records retention and disposition schedule established for the records of the program unit to which information is submitted.
+Information, including personal information, that users submit while conducting online transactions such as filling out an inquiry form is retained in accordance with the records retention and disposition schedule established for the records of the program unit to which information is submitted.
 Information concerning such records’ retention and disposition schedules may be obtained through the SUNY Oneonta records management officer at:

 108 Ravine Pkwy.

 Oneonta, NY 13820.